zopa/plutus/plutus-metatheory/src/Type.lagda.md

       ---------------------
     → Φ ⊢⋆ *

-  ^ : TyCon Φ
+  ^ : TyCon K
       -------
-    → Φ ⊢⋆ ♯  -- this embeds builtin 'types' into 'types'
-                       -- it would be nice if this was silent
+    → Φ ⊢⋆ K  -- this embeds builtin 'types' into 'types' -- it would be nice if this was silent

   con : Φ ⊢⋆ ♯ -- these act as types of term constants